GitCadet/aragocd/README.md

 # 🦑 ArgoCD on Kubernetes

-I deployed a ArgoCD agent in my Kubernetes cluster to automate application deployment using GitOps principles.
+**Project Overlook:** Deploying a ArgoCD agent in my Kubernetes cluster to automate application deployment using GitOps principles.
 **NOTE: I used pw in exchange of my actual password in the README*
 ## Prerequisites